Katieanne183/Katieanne183/README.md

 ## 📂 Featured Projects
 Here are some of the projects I’m most proud of:

-## 📂 Featured Projects
-Here are some of the projects I’m most proud of:

 ---

 ### 🎯 Marketing Campaign Customer Segmentation